awsdocs/amazon-translate-developer-guide/doc_source/examples-twitch.md

 **To configure the example**

-1. Install and Configure the AWS SDK for JavaScript\.
+1. Install and configure the AWS SDK for JavaScript\.
 For instructions for installing the SDK for JavaScript, see [Installing the SDK for JavaScript](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html)\.

 1. Copy the code for the example to an HTML file on your Web server\.